Skip to Content

 The main difference between stem and leaf cuttings is that a leaf cutting uses just one leaf, while a stem cutting has a piece of the stem with several sets of leaves attached.

-Just cut it off, dust with the hormone power and insert in the planting medium.
+Just cut it off, dust it with the hormone power and insert in the planting medium.

 Best done during the growing season of the plant.
-These rose cuttings show the cutting, then in soil and protected for humidity with a plastic bottle.
+These rose cuttings show the cutting, then in soil and protected from humidity with a plastic bottle.

 Rose stem cuttings